 Maps and genealogy = big topic.
-So I’m narrowing it down to the Board on Geographic Names (BGN) and how it can help your research.
+So let’s narrow it down to the Board on Geographic Names (BGN) and its database, the Geographic Names Information System (GNIS).
+How can these federal resources help your U.S. genealogy research?
 A few days ago I found a record for a family member that stated he lived in Union, Wisconsin.
 What I thought would be a quick search for the county revealed seven places named Union in Wisconsin:

 Union, Burnett County, Wisconsin, a town